How do I create an Invoice?

 Accept Credit Cards

 You can read more about accepting credit cards in this article.
+Your settings for online payments will be remembered based on the last invoice created.

 Customize Invoice Style